tc39/proposal-decorators/README.md

 }
 ```

-This example uses a *decorator arrow function* `@(args) => @decorators` which lets a decorator definition take arguments that can be used to supply arguments to other decorators in its definition.
+This example uses a `decorator` declaration with a parameter list, which lets a decorator definition take arguments that can be used to supply arguments to other decorators in its definition.

 ### `@metadata`

 The `@metdata(key, value)` decorator is similar to [`@Reflect.metadata`](https://github.com/rbuckton/reflect-metadata): It allows the easy retrival of information which was stored by annotating the class.
+The following examples are written in terms of the Reflect.metadata proposal, but you could imagine storing the metadata in any other form.

 ```mjs
 import { @metadata } from "./metadata.mjs";